South Sudan Opposition Alliance: First split

-SSNDA and SSOMA/NSSSOG
+SSNDA, SSOMA, and NSSSOG

 The SSNDA, led by Cirilo and dominated by his NAS, was reported to be the largest rebel group outside of Machar's SPLM-IO in early 2019.
 On August 30, it merged with the Real Sudan People's Liberation Movement (formed by Amum after he quit the SPLM-FD) and Malong's SSUF/A to form the South Sudan Opposition Movements Alliance.
 This group entered into negotiations with the government, facilitated by the Community of Sant'Egidio, and signed an agreement on January 14, 2020.
 Despite this, fighting continued, and in October of that year SSOMA split into the SSNDA on one side and the R-SPLM and SSUF on the other during continued peace talks with the government; both groups continued to use the SSOMA name.
 By July 2022 they had reconciled and adopted the name Non-Signatory South Sudanese Oppositions Group, with Amum as leader.
+However, by May 2024 the SSNDA had split again and readopted the SSOMA name.